Campus Climate Assessments at Rutgers University:

 To Learn More About Campus Climate Work at Rutgers:

-Understanding and Responding to Campus Sexual Assault: A Guide to Climate Assessment for Colleges and Universities is a free, detailed guide developed by VAWC for other campuses interested in conducting comprehensive campus climate assessments.
+Understanding and Responding to Campus Sexual Assault: A Guide to Climate Assessment for Colleges and Universities is a free, detailed guide developed by REV for other campuses interested in conducting comprehensive campus climate assessments.
+Click here to download all attachments referenced in the guide.

 A report on lessons learned was submitted to the White House Task Force.

-Researchers from VAWC published an article on their assessment model.
+Researchers from REV published an article on their assessment model.

 #iSPEAK was launched in 2014 at the request of the White House Task Force to Protect Students from Sexual Assault, using a campus climate survey tool developed by the Department of Justice’s Office on Violence Against Women.

-Researchers from Rutgers’ Center on Violence Against Women and Children (VAWC) at the School of Social Work partnered closely with Student Affairs to conduct the project.
+Researchers from Rutgers’ Center for Research on Ending Violence (REV) at the School of Social Work partnered closely with Student Affairs to conduct the project.

-For more information visit vawc.rutgers.edu or contact Dr. Sarah McMahon, email@example.com.
+For more information visit contact Dr. Sarah McMahon, email@example.com.

 Additional Information on the Rutgers Model and Available Resources: